atc0005/go-ezproxy/README.md

 ### Current

-TODO: Verify this list, extend as applicable

-- generate a list of active sessions for a specific username
+- generate a list of audit records for session-related events
+  - for all usernames
+  - for a specific username

-- generate a list of active sessions for *all* usernames
+- generate a list of active sessions using audit log
+  - using entires without a corresponding logout event type

-- generate a list of active sessions based solely on audit log entries without a corresponding logout event type
+- generate a list of active sessions using active file
+  - for all usernames
-- generate a list of audit records for a specific username
+  - for a specific username

+- terminate user sessions
+  - single user session
+  - bulk user sessions

 ### Missing